 Next, we looked at premature stop variants in the 1KGP1 cohort in known disease-causing genes.
 We find that variants in 1KGP1 are more likely to be benign compared to known disease-causing mutations in the same genes (Fig. 2a; p-value: 9e-3).
-The occurrence of LoF variants in known disease genes in healthy individuals can be rationalized as follows: most variants are rare and heterozygous and are predicted to lead to disease only in the homozygous state, some variants affect only some isoforms of a gene that has other unaffected functional isoforms, some variant affects isoform that is not expressed in tissue of interest and some variants give rise to truncated proteins that are functional (for example, variants in the last exon).
-12.6% of premature stop variants in the presumed healthy 1KGP1 individuals and the disease-causing variants are on different isoforms.
+While the occurrence of LoF variants in known disease genes in healthy individuals might be surprising, our results provide a clear rationale for this observation.
+Firstly, variants predicted to be benign in 1KGP1 often affect isoforms that are different from the isoforms containing the disease-causing HGMD variant.
+This suggests that LoFs in healthy individuals affect minor isoforms.12.4% of premature stop variants in the presumed healthy 1KGP1 individuals and the disease-causing variants are on different isoforms.
 For example, the premature stop variant in NF2 in 1KGP1 affects 2 isoforms, whereas the premature stop mutations in HGMD affect the other 7 isoforms (Fig. 2b).
 ALoFT predicts that the heterozygous 1KGP1 variant is a benign LoF variant.
 Heterozygous truncating mutations in NF2 are known to cause the most severe disease, while missense mutations cause milder phenotypes37.
 Therefore, we do not expect to observe any LoF variant in NF2 in the presumed healthy individuals.
 This suggests that premature stop variants in some NF2 isoforms are not disease-causing.
+Secondly, some variants predicted to be benign in 1KGP1 occur in the last exon or later in the protein-coding transcript relative to the disease-causing variant in the same transcript.
+The effect of such variants is the production of truncated proteins that are functional.
+Lastly, a majority of 1KGP1 variants seen in the disease genes are predicted to be disease-causing only if they are homozygous.
+However, they occur as rare heterozygous variants in the 1KGP1 cohort.

 We next applied ALoFT to predict the effect of premature stop variants in the final exons.
 It is often assumed that premature stop variants in the last coding exon are likely to be benign because they escape NMD; as a result, in many cases the effect will be the expression of a truncated protein rather than a complete loss of function.
 However, examples of disease-causing mutations in the last exon are also known38.
 Therefore, we applied ALoFT to see if we could distinguish between benign and disease-causing LoF variants in the last coding exon.
 To this end, we expanded our analysis to include the ESP6500 and HGMD datasets.
 A higher proportion of rare variants are observed in ESP6500 cohort due to its larger sample size and higher sequencing depth (Fig. 3a).
 Nonetheless, a large number of both common and rare premature stop variants are seen at the end of the coding genes in both the 1KGP1 and ESP6500 datasets.
 In contrast, fewer disease-causing HGMD variants are seen at the ends of coding genes (Fig. 3a).
 ALoFT predicts that both common and rare premature stop variants in the last coding exon in the 1KGP1 and ESP6500 cohort are likely to be benign, whereas HGMD mutations tend to be disease-causing (Fig. 3b).
 Thus, ALoFT is able to differentiate between rare but benign premature stop variants seen in healthy individuals and the rare disease-causing HGMD alleles.